 Analog vs. Digital Film Reels

 The significance of film reels in cinema cannot be overstated, but the era of film reels has long been gone.
-That’s because digital films no longer require film reels and in general movie theaters no longer use film reels at all.
+Today, digital films no longer require reels, and most movie theaters around the world have transitioned away from them entirely.

-Still, some filmmakers still prefer to use film reels.
+Still, some filmmakers continue to work with them.
 This might be because it’s just what they are used to from learning it before the digital age, but others like the ability to add practical effects due to the way film reels work.
 Finally, nostalgia can be a powerful incentive to stick to old film reel formats.

 How Film Reels are Made